hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdRouter/HummingbirdRouter.md

 }
 ```

 A request is processed by each element of the router result builder until it hits a route that matches its URI and method.
-If it hits a ``RouteGroup`` and this matches the current request uri path component then the request (with matched URI path components dropped) will be processed by the children of the `RouteGroup`.
+If it hits a ``/HummingbirdRouter/RouteGroup`` and this matches the current request uri path component then the request (with matched URI path components dropped) will be processed by the children of the `RouteGroup`.
 When the request hits a route and the uri matches it will run that route and pass the response back to be processed by all the middleware that processed the request but in reverse order.

 ## Common Route Verbs